<

 Handwriting

-ElS supports the children as they learn to form their letters correctly, whilst learning what sounds they represent.
+ELS supports the children as they learn to form their letters correctly, whilst learning what sounds they represent.
 This helps them make strong links between reading and writing.
-Each letter is intoduced using clear guidance on how it is formed, using phrases (mnemonics) and visual cues to support correct pencil grip and movement.
+Each letter is introduced using clear guidance on how it is formed, using phrases (mnemonics) and visual cues to support correct pencil grip and movement.
 Consistent practise of accurate letter formation helps develop neat, fluent handwriting.

 Pronunciation Videos